baumgrai/domain/README.md

 Let all your 'domain' classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported).

-Let `Java2Sql` tool generate the SQL scripts for the persistence database and generate this database.
+Let `Java2Sql` tool generate the SQL scripts for the persistence database based on yor 'domain' classes and generate the persistence database.

-Configure the database connection (`db.properties`).
+Configure the database connection in `db.properties`.

 In your application:
    - Initially create a 'domain controller' and call `SqlDomainController#synchronize()` to load objects from persistence database